-6.2 Decision features
+Decision features

-Decision features deal with the elements that characterize the kind of decision that the autonomous agents involved in the ethical conflict should make.
-Either directly or not, all case studies shown in Section 5 refer to the notion of common welfare.
-The responsible vehicle and the conflicting UAV must deal with a situation that stands beyond their model in so far as the various options cannot be assessed properly.
-The lying personal assistant and the benevolent monitoring agent must deal with self-censorship or lies.
+Either directly or not, all case studies refer to the notion of common welfare:

+- The responsible vehicle and the conflicting UAV must deal with a situation that stands beyond their model in so far as the various options cannot be assessed properly, - The lying personal assistant and the benevolent monitoring agent must deal with self-censorship or lies.

 To sum up, we can identify three decision features:

-- the notion of common welfare is at stake: in order to make ethical decisions, agents have to consider and integrate criteria that go beyond the individual scope and take into account collective and social level information; - situation interpretation and assessment go beyond the agent's individual model and should integrate social and global models;

-• self-censorship or lies must be considered, meaning in a broader sense the use of actions that violate norms or ethical principles in usual situations.
+- the notion of common welfare is at stake: in order to make ethical decisions, agents have to consider and integrate criteria that go beyond the individual scope and take into account collective and social level information. - situation interpretation and assessment go beyond the agent's individual model and should integrate social and global models. - self-censorship or lies must be considered, meaning in a broader sense actions that violate norms or ethical principles in usual situations.

-7 Conclusion
+Conclusion

-Ethics is becoming a major issue in the current landscape of ICT as ICT are turning into open and decentralized autonomous decision-making systems.
+Ethics is becoming a major issue in the current landscape of ICTs as ICTs are turning into open and decentralized autonomous decision-making systems.
 However, most of the contributions so far have dealt with recommendations, advice or hard-wired ethical principles.
 In order to overcome those limits, the ETHICAA project proposes to define a framework allowing autonomous agents to dynamically manage ethical conflicts, considering both the individual agent and the multi-agent levels, and both artificial agents and human operators or users.